bacadra/pulsar-navigation-panel/README.md

 ![docface](https://github.com/bacadra/atom-navigation-pane/blob/master/docface.png?raw=true)

 ## Sections panel

 Package offer panel to show navigation tree.
 The items of tree are created manually by inserting special marks into text editor.
 Multiple scopes are supported (see below) with their own marker system.
+You can toggle visibility of pane by command `navigation-pane:toggle`.

 ## Highlight section